AdaCore/gnatstudio/docs/users_guide/extending.rst

 GPS supports importing themes which use the TextMate (:file:`.tmTheme`)
-format: at startup, GPS will look in the directory file:`INSTALL/share/gps/color_themes/themes/` and will include all the :file:`.tmTheme` found at the first level of each subdirectory.
+format: at startup, GPS will look in the directory :file:`GPS_HOME/.gps/themes/` and will include all the :file:`.tmTheme` found at the first level of this subdirectory.
+You can also import your themes in the :file:`INSTALL/share/gps/color_themes/themes/` directory if you want to share themes accross your team.

 Custom Fonts
 ============